aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/README.md

 You can disable these logs or enable other logs by editing the suricata config: `/Dockerfiles/suricata/etc/suricata/suricata.yml`.
 You don't need to configure the Cloudwatch Agent to puckup new enabled logs.
 The Cloudwatch Agent is configured to automatically tail and stream Suricata logs from their default location to CloudWatch Logs.

+The stdout from the Suricata and RuleFetcher container is also logging to CloudWatch Logs per default.
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.